MachineLearningJournalClub/MLJC-UniTo-ProjectX-2020-public/README.md

 ### [Model Selection](/Model_Selection)
 A collection of our attempts to find a proper model which suites all of our needs.
-We have ex-plored different architectures within the field of Scientific Ma-chine Learning.
-We started our investigations using the DiffE-qFlux.jllibrary, which defines and solves neural ordinarydifferential equations (i.e. ODEs where a neural network defines its derivative function)
+We have explored different architectures within the field of Scientific Machine Learning.
+We started our investigations using the DiffEqFlux.jllibrary, which defines and solves neural ordinary differential equations (i.e. ODEs where a neural network defines its derivative function).
+We finally chose [NeuralPDE.jl](https://github.com/SciML/NeuralPDE.jl) because does not require numerical solvers and is interfaced with the very high levels model representation library [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl)

 ### [Interpolation](/BC_Interpolation)
 Some utility notebooks needed to implement key informations (terrain slope, wind field) in our model.
 It also provides better perfomances in terms of speed and computational load.